Cookie Notice

 Expert Answer

 Instead, you must connect your Apple Pay wallet to a cross-border remittance provider.
-Here is the step-by-step guide on how to do this effectively, including the best providers for the Mexico corridor.
+Here is the updated guide on how to do this effectively, including the best providers for the Mexico corridor as of late 2024.

 ---

-* **Payer Method:** You can select Apple Pay at checkout within the Remitly app.
+Payer Method: You can select Apple Pay at checkout within the Remitly app on iOS.

-* **How it works:** Money can be sent to a Mexican bank account (CLABE), for cash pickup (Elektra, BanCoppel, Oxxo), or to a debit card.
+How it works: Money can be sent to Mexican bank accounts (CLABE), for cash pickup (at Elektra, BanCoppel, Oxxo, etc.), or directly to a debit card.

-* **Exchange Rate:** They use the **Real Mid-Market Rate** (the one you see on Google).
+Exchange Rate: This is the industry leader for rates because they use the Real Mid-Market Rate (the one you see on Google) with no hidden markups.

-* **Payer Method:** After setting up your transfer to Mexico (MXN), select Apple Pay as your funding source.
+Payer Method: After setting up your transfer, select Apple Pay as your funding source.

 ---

-1. **Download and Verify:** Download the **Remitly** or **Wise** app from the App Store.
-Create an account and complete the "Know Your Customer" (KYC) verification by uploading a photo of your ID.
+1. Download and Verify: Download the Remitly or Wise app from the App Store.
+Create an account and complete the "Know Your Customer" (KYC) verification by uploading a photo of your U.S. ID or Passport.

 2. Set Up the Recipient:

-* Enter the recipient’s full legal name as it appears on their Mexican ID.
+Enter the recipient’s full legal name exactly as it appears on their Mexican ID (INE).

-* Select the delivery method: **Bank Deposit** (requires 18-digit CLABE) or **Cash Pickup**.
+Select the delivery method: Bank Deposit (requires the 18-digit CLABE) or Cash Pickup.

-3. **Choose the Amount:** Enter how much USD you want to send.
-The app will show you exactly how many Pesos (MXN) will arrive.
+3. Choose the Amount: Enter the amount in USD.
+The app will show you exactly how many Pesos (MXN) will arrive after all fees.

 4. Select Apple Pay at Checkout: When prompted for payment, select Apple Pay.

-* *Note: Ensure your preferred debit card is already set up in your iPhone's "Wallet" app.*
+Note: Your preferred debit card must be active in your iPhone's "Wallet" app.

-5. **Authenticate:** Double-click the side button on your iPhone or use FaceID/TouchID to authorize the payment.
+5. Authenticate: Use FaceID, TouchID, or your passcode to authorize the payment.

-6. **Track:** You will receive a tracking number (MTCN if using cash pickup) to share with the recipient in Mexico.
+6. Track: You will receive a tracking number (MTCN for cash pickups) to share with the recipient.

 ---

-* **Tax Implications:** Transfers to Mexico over **$10,000 USD** (or equivalent) in a single transaction or a series of related transactions must be reported by the receiving bank to the *Servicio de Administración Tributaria* (SAT) under Mexican anti-money laundering laws.
+Mexican Tax Limits: Transfers to Mexico exceeding $10,000 USD in a single transaction (or equivalent in MXN) trigger mandatory reporting by the receiving bank to the Servicio de Administración Tributaria (SAT).

 ---

-* **CLABE Accuracy:** Mexico uses an 18-digit **CLABE** (Clave Bancaria Estandarizada).
-If you miss one digit, the transfer will fail and could take 5–10 business days to refund to your Apple Pay account.
+CLABE Accuracy: Mexico uses an 18-digit CLABE (Clave Bancaria Estandarizada).
+A single digit error will cause the transfer to bounce, which can take up to 10 business days to return to your Apple Pay balance.

 | Provider | Funding Method | Delivery Time | Best Feature |